ajvondrak/soapbox/_posts/2020-05-08-doing-magic-right.md

+---
+layout: post
-# On RSpec, Minitest, and Doing Magic Right
+title: On RSpec, Minitest, and Doing Magic Right
+---

 I started programming Ruby professionally in 2014, which meant I had to learn [RSpec](http://rspec.info/).
 To this day, it remains the de facto standard for writing tests.
 And to this day, I still don't really get it.